singh1114/best/_posts/2019-04-08-intermediate-guide-for-node.js-developers.md

 Hello guys, It has been a while since I last posted on this platform.
 Will start to do that again and keep posting on new and cool things I found about.

 So, I have started working with another organization and the stack that they are using is totally different from the last one.
-Although the concept almost remains the same, there are always some changes involved and change of thinking patterns are required.
+Although the concept almost remains the same, there are always some changes involved and a change in thinking patterns are required.
 The problem statement is totally different.
 The challenges involved are related to scaling things in a proper manner.

+I will keep posting new updates related to things I learn on the [JavaScript section of this blog](https://ranvir.xyz/blog/javascript/).

 The stack involved extensive usage of Node.js, MongoDB and AWS.
 I started out by learning Node.js from various resources.
 The best resource that I found to date is [https://nodeschool.io/](https://nodeschool.io/).